drannex42/svelte-capacitor/README.md

 If you're targeting iOS or both, you will need to append your workstation IP to the `server.url` section in `capacitor.config.json` instead.
 To discover your workstation IP, just run `ifconfig` or find it on the network settings.

-Tip: Remember you will need the `http://` before the server ip.
+Tip: Remember you will need the `http://` before the server IP.

 Back in the root folder: